kitciruelas/soteros_client/RECAPTCHA_SETUP.md

 # reCAPTCHA Setup Instructions

 ## Issue
-The incident report page is showing "Invalid domain for site key in reCAPTCHA" error because the reCAPTCHA site key is hardcoded and configured for a different domain.
+The incident report page is showing "Missing required parameters: sitekey" error because the reCAPTCHA site key environment variable is not configured.

 ## Solution
 The reCAPTCHA site key is now configurable through environment variables.
+The app will show a helpful message if the site key is missing.

 ## Setup Steps